Dannyj1/Zagreus/README.md

 - Late Move Reduction
 - And more!
 This list is constantly growing and changing, but it is difficult to keep track of all features and changes.

+# UCI Options
+Zagreus Engine has the following UCI options that can be changed:

+- `Move Overhead` - The amount of time that will be substracted from the internal timer for each move.
+This helps when using the engine over the internet, to prevent it from losing on time due to lag.
+The default is 0.
+- `Hash` - The size of the transposition table in megabytes, rounded to the nearest power of 2.
+The default is 512MB.

 # Build Instructions
 To build Zagreus, you will need to use LLVM.
 On Windows, I use [LLVM MinGW](https://github.com/mstorsjo/llvm-mingw).
 On Linux I just use [LLVM](https://releases.llvm.org/download.html).
 Zagreus uses CMake to build.
 On Windows you can use the [CMake-GUI](https://cmake.org/runningcmake/).
 On Linux, use the following commands: